Bear Market Warning

 Prior-call audit trail

-Every fire, escalation, and stand-down is timestamped and traceable.
-No hindsight relabeling.
+Every fire, escalation, and stand-down stays visible.
+No hindsight relabeling of past bear calls.

 Validation